Places

 Yoyogi-Uehara·¥¥

-Cute record store on a fun street in north Yoyogi-Uehara
+Cute record store on a fun street in north Yoyogi-Uehara.
+The staff is very friendly and will help you find something cool.

 Don't MissGreat collection of City Pop records